 Hearse Driver: Job Description, Career Outlook and Salary

 Driving a hearse may be an ideal job for those who seek a position requiring compassion and exceptional interpersonal skills coupled with automotive knowledge.
-After fulfilling commercial licensure requirements, individuals are professionally prepared for a career as a hearse driver.
+After completing some on-the-job training and fulfilling commercial licensure requirements, individuals are professionally prepared for a career as a hearse driver.

 Hearse Driver Job Description